 What Is a Student Loan Refund?

-To understand what a student loan refund is, it can be helpful to first look at what financial aid is and how it is distributed to students.
+To understand what a student loan refund is, it can be helpful to first look at what college financial aid is and how it is distributed to students.
 When a student or their parent pursues federal financial aid, such as a student loan, that aid is distributed via a credit to the student’s account at their college.

 Private student loans are distributed differently depending on the lender’s preferences.
 Some private lenders may deliver the funds directly to the student in a mailed check.